mbobiosio/MoviesBoard/README.md

   JSON.
 - [Timber](https://github.com/JakeWharton/timber): A logger with a small, extensible API which provides utility on top of Android's normal Log class.
-- [PowerSpinner](https://github.com/skydoves/PowerSpinner): A lightweight dropdown popup spinner with a fully customizable arrow and animations.

 ### Installing